TheSpaceTrail/TheSpaceTrail/STORYBOARD.md

 'FRIENDLY FIEND' - From your comms, you hear a friendly sounding voice demanding your aid.
 If you decide to help, it will cost 3X FOOD to help them.
 Will you?

-[Yes] You lose 3X FOOD for being a good samaritan!
+[Help] You lose 3X FOOD for being a good samaritan!
 In exchange, they happily offer you 2X SPARE PARTS and 1000 credits!

-[No] In a fit of rage in your lack of human decency, they use up all their weapons to fire at you!
+[Decline] In a fit of rage in your lack of human decency, they use up all their weapons to fire at you!
 Requires 2X SPARE PARTS to fix the damages.

 ---------------------------------------------------------------------------------------------
 MOON